11 Best Cycling Routes in Japan: Reviews of One Day Trip by Rental Bicycle

 Sightseeing cycling routes in Japan

-The growing world of cycle tourism
+The growing Japan’s cycle tourism

 In recent years, the term “cycle tourism” has become much more common in Japan.
 Across the country, routes designed for sightseeing cyclists are being developed, rental bike hubs are increasing, and accommodations and support services that welcome cyclists are slowly but steadily improving.
 In the past, cycling trips in Japan often felt like something only experienced riders could enjoy.
 Today, however, I feel that rental cycling is becoming a realistic and attractive travel option at destinations all over Japan.